jlgrossman/credits/README.md

 Our Philosophy
 --------------
-Our philosophy can easily be condensed into another elegant acronym which is **S4M2LBOWB** meaning: Syngergistic SaaS Solutions Should Make My Life Better ..
-Or Wait .. *Best*.
+Our philosophy can easily be condensed into another elegant acronym which is **S4M2LTB** meaning:

+Syngergistic SaaS Solutions Should Make My Life The *Best*

 We think that one is pretty self explanatory.
 Our Chief Visionary came up with that acronym, so thank him for that beauty.